Another round-up and following on from the pick of Harrington Jackets, I’ve gone for 10 of the best classic bomber jackets.

 Fred Perry brings out one or two colours of this pretty much every season, but rarely, if ever, changes the design itself.
 This is the original tennis jacket from the 1950s, made of a cotton twill fabric and with a zip front, elasticated he, ribbed trims and two side pockets.

-A classic and mod essential, this jacket sells for £199.
+A classic and mod essential, this jacket sells for £225.
 Note that Fred Perry does plenty of other bomber jackets too.
 I’ll be sneaking in something very different further down the list.
 Also worth pointing out that another colour combination of the jacket above is in the sale at Hip for £120.

 3. 1950s leather bomber jacket by Levi’s Vintage Clothing